 Other Housing Accommodations

-The University of Arizona is committed to ensuring that, to the greatest extent possible, our housing facilities, programs and services are available to all students.
-Reasonable accommodations are available to meet the special needs of students.
-Examples of accommodations include, but are not limited to:
+The University of Arizona (UA) is committed to ensuring that our housing facilities, programs and services are accessible to all students.
+Residence hall accommodations include, but are not limited to:

 Resources for Transgender, Genderqueer, and Gender Variant Students

-For students who have already completed a housing application and indicated their gender as "Transgender/Other", you will be contacted directly by Residence Life's Coordinator of Social Justice Education to discuss placement in the UA residence hall that is right for you.
+For students who have already completed a housing application and indicated their gender as "Transgender/Other," you will be contacted directly by Residence Life's Coordinator of Social Justice Education to discuss placement in the UA residence halls that is right for you.